Are All Senior Life Policies Permanent?

 Seniors can purchase simplified issue whole life insurance, which is often referred to as burial insurance.
 The person wants to ensure that family or friends left behind are not responsible for covering the final expenses.
 These policies are smaller in value, usually ranging from $3,000 to $50,000 depending on the insured’s needs.
 These policies are easier to obtain, require minimal health history, and often can be approved the same day the application is submitted

 Senior life insurance plans offer a wide range of coverage and can be tailored to meet the insured’s specific needs.

-If you have any questions about plans or need help deciding which type of plan is right for you, feel free to call us directly at 866-699-1884.
+If you have any questions about plans or need help deciding which type of plan is right for you, feel free to call us directly.
 We specialize in senior insurance policies and would be glad to answer any questions or concerns that you may have.